rparak/Object_Detection_Synthetic_Data/README.md

 ## Data Acquisition from the PhoXi 3D Scanner M

 The Harvester Python library was used for image acquisition.
-Harvester is a Python library that aims to make the image acquisition process in your computer vision application easy.
+Harvester is a library for Python that aims to ease the process of image acquisition in computer vision applications.
 ```bash
 https://github.com/genicam/harvesters
 ```